We did it. We now know which migraine glasses are the best.

 To understand what makes migraine glasses work, you need to know that not all types of light are created equally.
 You also need to know why blocking all light by wearing sunglasses or sitting in a dark room for days is a bad idea.

-Some Light is Painful
+Some Light is Really Uncomfortable

 There is a reason why so many people with photophobia and chronic migraine tend to be more bothered by some kinds of light.
-Studies have shown that blue and amber light aggravate light sensitivity, potentially triggering migraines and other symptoms, like pain and nausea.
+Studies have shown that blue and amber light aggravate light sensitivity, potentially triggering migraines and other symptoms, like discomfort and nausea.

 For example, fluorescent light is a big offender for people who are light sensitive or get light-triggered migraines.
 This is because fluorescent light emits more of these bothersome wavelengths than other types of light.